japila-books/spark-sql-internals/docs/physical-operators/WindowExec.md

 `fetchNextRow` checks whether there is the next row available (using the upstream `Iterator.hasNext`) and sets `nextRowAvailable` mutable internal flag.

-If there is a row available, `fetchNextRow` sets `nextRow` internal variable to the next link:spark-sql-UnsafeRow.adoc[UnsafeRow] from the upstream's RDD.
+If there is a row available, `fetchNextRow` sets `nextRow` internal variable to the next spark-sql-UnsafeRow.md[UnsafeRow] from the upstream's RDD.

-`fetchNextRow` also sets `nextGroup` internal variable as an link:spark-sql-UnsafeRow.adoc[UnsafeRow] for `nextRow` using `grouping` function.
+`fetchNextRow` also sets `nextGroup` internal variable as an spark-sql-UnsafeRow.md[UnsafeRow] for `nextRow` using `grouping` function.

 [[grouping]]
 [NOTE]
 ====
-`grouping` is a link:spark-sql-UnsafeProjection.adoc[UnsafeProjection] function that is link:spark-sql-UnsafeProjection.adoc#create[created] for <<partitionSpec, window partition specifications expressions>> to be bound to the single <<child, child>>'s output schema.
+`grouping` is a spark-sql-UnsafeProjection.md[UnsafeProjection] function that is spark-sql-UnsafeProjection.md#create[created] for <<partitionSpec, window partition specifications expressions>> to be bound to the single <<child, child>>'s output schema.

-`grouping` uses link:spark-sql-GenerateUnsafeProjection.adoc[GenerateUnsafeProjection] to link:spark-sql-GenerateUnsafeProjection.adoc#canonicalize[canonicalize] the bound expressions and link:spark-sql-GenerateUnsafeProjection.adoc#create[create] the `UnsafeProjection` function.
+`grouping` uses spark-sql-GenerateUnsafeProjection.md[GenerateUnsafeProjection] to spark-sql-GenerateUnsafeProjection.md#canonicalize[canonicalize] the bound expressions and spark-sql-GenerateUnsafeProjection.md#create[create] the `UnsafeProjection` function.
 ====

 If no row is available, `fetchNextRow` nullifies `nextRow` and `nextGroup` internal variables.